-We have just had a course of splendid lectures from Bro.
-Peebles, on his "Travels Round the World" Such lectures are calculated to lead the people to higher and better conditions, morally and mentally.
-Long may he live to go forth and return laden with the grand and sublime truths of the past.
+We have just had a course of splendid lectures om Bro.
+Peebles, on his "Travels Round the forld" Such lectures are calculated to lead the World "Such lectures are calculated to lead the people to higher and better conditions, morally and mentally.
+Long may be live to go torth and return lader, with the grand and sublime truths of the past.
 But this calls for something more: You are aware that the Spiritualists of Michigan have united their working forces with the Materialists or that element we are pleased to call "liberal."
-That is all well so far as we can harmonize; but when we come before the multitude to expound truth as we see it, and as they see it, then we see the great guif that lies between us, and I feel like giving them a "drop of water to cool their parched tongues."
-We teach immortality as a great grand tongues."
-We teach immortality as a great grand truth, not to be doubted, and ask the people to look up to the angel-world for help, comfort and love, and their apirit friends will come to them, and with the silver chain of universal brother-hood and love, lead them by the still waters.
-Men have been placed on our rostrum who preach the reverse-in so many words say that they do not believe that entits can some and control any not believe that spirits can come and control any one to deliver lectures, or that any one can se spirits; and they are highly recommended by the officers of our Association, though it must be known to them that they are not Spiritualists, abusing, as they do, all religious, and those who believe in them, and not even having any certain the interest of the soul and have a soul and the s belief in the immortality of the soul, much less in spiritual manifestations," and they so declare, and yet after giving some six lectures, now and then, to tickle the spiritual portion of his audience, one speaker throws a small dry bone to them as you would to a dog to keep him quiet; fearing he is not yet thoroughly understood, he holds up his little finger to the audience, and for a man of his size quite a small finger, and says: "There, just that much of me is Spiritualism, and all the rest Materialism!"
-I for one frankly say that all such speakers, sailing under the banner and protection of Spiritualism, will always do our cause narm; they have done it here in Sturgis.
-I have no objection to "Boh" Ingersoll or his kind of talk, when he fathers it himself; nor do I have of talk, when he hadres to handle the talk who, I believe, part of the time, sails under the cognomen of "Bob of the West."
-I propose that they shall be protected by our laws to preach their Materialism, and abuse us and all other religions just as much as they please, but while they are doing it, I propose they seed they are doing it.
+That is all well so far as we can harmonize; but when we come before the multitude to expound truth as we see it, and as they see it, then we see the great guif that lies between us, and I feel like griving them a "drop of water to cool their parches" the great gulf that lies between us, and, I feel like giving them a "drop of water to cool their parched to goues."
+We teach immortality as a great grand truth, not to be doubted, and ask the people to look up to the angel-world for help, comfort and love, and their apirit friends will come to them, and with the silver chain of universal brotherhood and love, lead them by the still waters.
+Men have been placed on our rostrum who preach the reverse-the so many words any that they do the reverse-in so many words say that they do not believe that spirits can come and control any one to deliver lectures, or that any one can see spirits; and they are highly recommended by the efficers of our Association, though it must be known to them that they are not Spiritualists, known to them that they are not Spiritualists, abusing, as they do, all religions, and those who believe in them, and not even having any certainbellef in the immortality of the soul, much less in "spiritual manifestations," and they so declare, and yet after giving some six fectures, now and then, to tickle the spiritual portion of his audience, one speaker throws a small dry bone to them as you would to a dog to keep him quiet; fearing he is not yet thoroughly understood, he holds up his little flager to the audience, and for a man of his size quite a small fipper, and says:

-sail under their own colors, not mine.
+"There, just that much of me is Spiritualism, and all the rest Materialism!".
+I for one frankly say that all such speakers, sailing under the banner and protection of Spiritualism, will always do our cause harm; they have done it here in Sturgis.
+I cause harm; they have done it here in Sturgis, have no objection to "Bod" Ingersoil or his kin of talk, when he fathers it himself; nor do I have any objection to Mr. York, who, I believe, part of the time, sails under the cognomen of "Bob of the West."
+I propose that they shall be protected by our laws to preach their Materialism, and abuse us and all other religions just as much as they please, but while they are doing it, I propose they, sail under their own colors, not mige.